 I couldn’t normally watch such a poorly filmed video, but I can with this lecture.
 It’s the most inspiring eye-opening lecture I’ve ever watched.
 I’ve watched it about ten times!
 It just makes sense to me.
 The amount of cells in our body is INCREDIBLE!
 Prepare for your mind to be blown and also to be inspired to make much healthier food choices.

 Robert Lustig – Sugar: The Bitter Truth (YouTube)

-An incredible lecture which really explains the dangers of sugar and proves it is a poison!
-Added sugar is so terrible for our health and this lecture will inspire you to cut it out or cut down drastically.
+An incredible lecture that really explains the dangers of sugar and proves it is a poison!
+Added sugar is so terrible for our health and this lecture will inspire you to cut it out or cut it down drastically.
 This video has been watched almost 8 million times.
 Wow!
 I’ve watched it around 3 times and I always want to watch it again.
-It gets a bit complicated with all the bio-chemistry, but you’ll get the point.
+It gets a bit complicated with all the biochemistry, but you’ll get the point.

 Kris Carr – Crazy Sexy Cancer

 If you can get hold of her documentary, it’s worth a watch.
 A real look into her journey from being diagnosed with cancer, all the random alternative treatments she tried and how she managed to control it through diet with success.
 So inspirational.